davibicudo/davibicudo.github.io/_sources/docs/CV.md

 +++

-Statistical analysis of an agent-based transport model, particularly in respect to stochastic convergence and results variability (hypothesis testing).
+Statistical analysis of an agent-based transport model, particularly in respect to stochastic convergence and results variability.

 Note: writing my MSc Thesis was part of my internship at SBB. [⤣](chart)